davidnet-net/docs/docs/legal/terms_of_service.md

-# Terms of service
+# Terms of Service

 !!! notice
-    By using davidnet, you agree to the terms of service.
+    By using Davidnet, you agree to these Terms of Service.

-    If you do not agree, stop using davidnet.
-    And delete your data at [My Account](https://account.davidnet.net/account/).
-    If you have an account.
+    If you do not agree, please stop using Davidnet and delete your data at [My Account](https://account.davidnet.net/account/), if you have an account.

 ---

 ## 1. Account Usage
 - You are responsible for keeping your account information secure.
+For more details, see our [Security Policy](https://docs.davidnet.net/legal/security).
-- Do not engage in any illegal activities or abuse the service.
+- You agree not to engage in any illegal activities or abuse the service in any way.
-- We may terminate and delete your account at our discretion.
+- We reserve the right to terminate or delete your account at our discretion, without prior notice, if we believe you have violated these terms.

 ## 2. No Liability, No Warranty
-- We provide the service **"as is"**, with **no guarantees**.
+- The service is provided **"as is"**, with **no guarantees** of any kind.
-- We are **not responsible** if the service breaks, goes down, or loses data.
+- We are **not responsible** for any issues that may arise, including but not limited to:
+  - Service outages
+  - Data loss or corruption
+  - Security breaches
 - We **do not guarantee** security, uptime, or that everything will work perfectly.
 - If something goes wrong, we are **not liable** for any damages or losses, including but not limited to:
   - Loss of data
   - Loss of reputation
-  - Loss of business
+  - Loss of business or profits

-By using this service, you **accept full responsibility** and acknowledge that you use it **at your own risk**.
+- By using this service, you accept full responsibility and acknowledge that you use it **at your own risk**.

+## 3. Governing Law
+- These Terms of Service are governed by and construed in accordance with Dutch law.
+Any disputes arising from these terms will be subject to the exclusive jurisdiction of the Dutch courts.
+However issues can be solved directly with us by contacting us.

-## 3. Contact Us
+## 4. Contact Us
-For any questions, email us at [contact@davidnet.net](mailto:contact@davidnet.net).
+For any questions, feedback or concerns regarding these Terms of Service, please email us at [contact@davidnet.net](mailto:contact@davidnet.net).

 ---